blaenk/site/input/notes/clojure.markdown

 ## Tagged Literals

 Tagged literals are custom data readers.
-On startup, Clojure looks for files named `data_readers.clj`{.path} at the root of the classpath which must contain a map of symbols mapping tags---to be recognized by the Clojure reader---to the name of fully-qualified Vars that are invoked by the reader to parse the form following the tag.
+On startup, Clojure looks for files named <span class="path">data_readers.clj</span> at the root of the classpath which must contain a map of symbols mapping tags---to be recognized by the Clojure reader---to the name of fully-qualified Vars that are invoked by the reader to parse the form following the tag.

 ``` clojure
 {foo/bar my.project.foo/bar